On average, colleges raise tuition about 3% each year.

-Our Lady of the Lake University is a private, religious institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Our Lady of the Lake University is a private, religious institution, which means it has the same tuition for students from Texas as it does for students who live in other states.

 Tuition at Our Lady of the Lake University is the same for all students.

 International students usually do not qualify for for federal financial aid, but may be eligible for private or Our Lady of the Lake University-specific aid and scholarships.
 International students who demonstrate financial need may qualify for the following types of financial support at Our Lady of the Lake University:

 •Athletic Awards •Our Lady of the Lake University-specific scholarships •International Students Tuition Waivers

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Our Lady of the Lake University.

 Board costs can depend on how many meals are included in the plan you choose.